-Neuropsychological testing is useful in detecting subtle cognitive difficulties which is not picked up by the brief screening instruments.
-They should be performed on subjects who have memory complaints but do not yet satisfy criteria for dementia; depressed subjects who present with memory complaints to help in determining whether the memory complaints is due solely to the depression or whether they have concomitant dementia; and subjects in whom decision-making capacity is being assessed.
+Neuropsychological testing is useful in detecting subtle cognitive difficulties which are not picked up by the brief screening instruments.
+They should be performed on subjects who have memory complaints but do not yet satisfy criteria for dementia; depressed subjects who present with memory complaints to help in determining whether the memory complaints are due solely to the depression or whether they have concomitant dementia; and subjects in whom decisionmaking capacity is being assessed.
 Psychometric testing can be a useful adjunct in the latter scenario.
-In addition, neuropsychological testing may be helpful in dementia aetiologic differentiation.
 Neuropsychometric batteries have been validated locally in the elderly Chinese and the Vascular Dementia Battery test has also been validated in the Singapore population.

-Neuropsychological tests are also useful in individuals in whom the diagnosis of dementia is inconclusive (such as those subjects with performance below 1SD or 1.5SD below age and education adjusted norms) and serial monitoring for performance decline over time is useful in establishing the diagnosis.
+Neuropsychological tests are also useful in individuals in whom the diagnosis of dementia is inconclusive and serial monitoring for performance decline over time is useful in establishing the diagnosis.

-(iii) What are the Dementia complications?
+(iii) What Are the Dementia Complications?

-The complications of dementia can be broadly divided into behavioural and psychological symptoms, functional problems and social problems (discussed in subsequent chapters).
-These should be evaluated in all patients with dementia as these issues are the major cause of stress on the caregiver and assessment would enable the clinician to target subsequent management effectively.
+The complications of dementia can be broadly divided into behavioural and psychological symptoms (discussed in Unit 5), functional problems and social problems (discussed in Units 3 and 6).
+These should be evaluated in all patients with dementia as these issues are the major causes of stress on the caregiver and assessment would enable the clinician to target subsequent management effectively.